 The rapporteur of the text, Marco Lisei (Fratelli d'Italia, by Prime Minister Giorgia Meloni), stated that “the decree is subject to improvement” and that there is a possibility of consensus on relevant points.
 He stressed that “it is possible to reach an agreement on one or two more significant issues, while still respecting the restrictive approach chosen by the government, to resolve the backlog of cases that has formed in municipalities, courts and consulates.”

-The senator Peppe de Cristofaro (Mixed-AVS) recognized the growth in requests for Italian citizenship, especially in South America.
-However, he highlighted the need for a broader debate.
-According to him, “an in-depth debate would be necessary, without the time limits imposed by a decree that, by definition, introduces a serious precedent, having retroactive effects on a fundamental right such as citizenship”.
+The senator Peppe de Cristofaro (Mixed-AVS) He acknowledged the growth in applications for Italian citizenship, especially in South America.
+However, he stressed the need for a broader debate.
+According to him, "a thorough debate would be necessary, without the time constraints imposed by a decree that, by definition, sets a serious precedent, having retroactive effects on a fundamental right such as citizenship."